theforeman/theforeman.org/handbook.md

 Traditionally, the process to become a maintainer has been simple.
 Take care of something for long enough and people will expect you to maintain it.
 We might ask you directly if you want to be a maintainer if you're maintaining something for some time.
 If you have made contributions only on a very specific topic (an Operating System, for instance), we might ask you to be a maintainer for that part of the code.

+## Becoming a committer

+The following process applies to the core projects mentioned at the beginning (Foreman, Smart-Proxy, Foreman-installer and Foreman-SElinux).
+Most plugins follow a more informal process.

+#### What is a committer

+A Foreman committer is a person with commit access to one or more of the repositories under [the Foreman organization](https://github.com/theforeman/).
+Committers are members of the Foreman contributors community who exhibit most of the following behaviors:

+* Review and merge code and documentation
+* Help triaging bugs and testing pull requests
+* Make well formed pull requests
+* Take care of releases
+* Have a sense of duty about the Foreman project
+* Play well with others, are respectful, show gratitude

+We ask new Foreman contributors to 'act as a committer' to the extent we feel they are capable.

+If you want to become a committer, we expect you help with some of these tasks:

+*  Review and test the patches submitted by others; this helps to offload the burden on existing committers, who will definitely appreciate your efforts
+*  Participate in discussions about releases, roadmaps, architecture, and long-term plans
+*  Improve the website
+*  Improve project infrastructure in order to increase the efficiency of committers and other contributors
+*  Help raise the project's quality bar (e.g. by setting up code coverage analysis)
+*  As much as possible, keep your activity sustained rather than sporadic

+Other things that are nice to do:

+*  Support users and other developers on the mailing lists, in Redmine, Serverfault, and in IRC #theforeman and #theforeman-dev
+*  Participate in (or even initiate) real-world events such as user/developer meetups, papers/talks at conferences, etc

+#### How do I become a committer?

+One person has to nominate you to the group of existing committers.
+The person who nominates you has to:

+  * Submit 10 examples that prove this person behaves like a committer.
+For instance:
+    * Strategic patches to the project that fix or add key functionality
+    * Mailing list threads where the person is clearly helpful
+    * Comments that prove the person has triaged bugs
+    * Proof the nominee has maintained a plugin successfully
+    * Anything else that shows the nominee should become a committer
+  * Explain how the nominee is involved in the community and cares about the future of the project

+This nomination is public and should be made to the foreman-dev mailing list.
+After the nomination is submitted, two other committers have to second the nomination.
+If no one objects in one week, the nomination is accepted.

+Such objections may happen in public on the nomination thread.
+Understandably, however, not everyone is comfortable giving objections publicly.
+Therefore, it is acceptable for other committers to raise their concerns with the sponsor and/or other committers privately if they wish to do so.
+The sponsor is expected to update the nomination thread to show that it is on hold pending private concerns.

+Regardless, during any objections, private or public, the nomination is on hold until the objections are resolved or the nomination is rejected.
+In the event of a failed nomination, the sponsor (as part of the discussing group) will know the grounds for the rejection, and can pass along constructive feedback to the candidate.
+Care should be taken to do this sensitively.

+#### How do I lose committer status?

+If you are inactive in the community for one year, we will remove you from the committers list and revoke your permission, but we will make a mention of you in theforeman.org list of previous committers.

+In the event that a committer continues to disregard good citizenship (or actively disrupts the project), we may need to revoke that person's status.
+The process is the same as for nominating a new committer: someone suggests the revocation with a good reason, two people second the motion, and a vote may be called if consensus cannot be reached.
+We hope that's simple enough, and that we never have to test it in practice.

+Special thanks to Chromium, Mozilla, V8, FreeBSD and Apache Hive for providing the basis of this procedure.

+#### Quick tips for new committers

+ * If something you merged broke something, the build, etc… you take responsibility
+ * Do not merge your own commits unless the other committers in the group accept this behavior (usual in small plugins)
+ * Do not merge commits blindly.
+If you do not fully understand a pull request, ask existing committers to take a look
+ * Do not merge if the build is failing.
+Wait until tests are green to merge.

 ## API usability and versioning

 We follow [Semantic versioning 2.0](http://semver.org/) for anything above '0.x' releases.
 This means incompatible changes, such as breaking an API endpoint, not working with a previous Foreman version (in the case of a plugin), require increasing the major version.
 The bulk of your changes should only require increasing the minor and patch versions, for backwards-compatible functionality and bugfixes.